 Christmas artwork workflow patrol’s here.

-As the most wonderful time of the year is approaching and everybody is getting busy with choosing presents, decorating their Christmas trees, and standing beneath the mistletoe hoping for a kiss, allowed to sleep, we are not.
+As the most wonderful time of the year is approaching and everybody is getting busy choosing presents, decorating their Christmas trees, and standing beneath the mistletoe hoping for a kiss, we are not allowed to sleep.

 That being said, we’ve been going around 9gag archives and different subreddits to check on the most miserable Christmas designs that needed fixing and found the three we thought needed it the most.
-I and Mary decided to rework them just for a bit of additional fun.
+Mary and I decided to rework them just for a bit of additional fun.
 Naturally, the job involved a solid bit of online proofing.
 Shall we show the result to you?

 I bet we shall.
 Enjoy!

 Table of contents:

 This is the one that has become a pretty famous meme over the last several years.
 To be honest, this package design would be the one I’d gladly add to college and university guidebooks as a great example of a thing that should not be.
 The inscription would say: “Younglings, remember: kerning is important!”.

 However, I bet it would not be fair to the original designer because I don’t believe you could do that accidentally.
 My take: it was a well-thought trolling of the client who happened to be too impatient.
 Or nosy.
 Or bossy.
 Or everything at the same time.
 How else can you make flickering lights suggest such inappropriate things to you?

 Thankfully, we managed to fix the issue with the help of our artwork approval system, Approval Studio, and provide our designer with all necessary edit suggestions.
 The texts that are hardly visible on this package were added as reference documents.